Introduction to HTTP Caching

 1. Time-Based Requests

-In time-based requests, it is checked if the requested resource was changed on the server or not.
+In time-based requests, we check if the requested resource has changed on the server or not.
 If the cached copy in the browser is the latest, the server will return code 304.

 To set Conditional Requests on a time basis, you can use “Last-Modified” in the response header.